Mishti92/writing-from-the-void/workspace/because please tell me why else would universe do these series of events..md

 So Kashmir shaivism is a tantric tradition. but when lal ded embodied it, she bought her shakti to the rigidity of the existing rituals.
 She went past religion, caste, bridging the worlds.
 I want to learn from her.
 And I feel so grateful that she has written these poems. for the future generation to take what she written and learn from it.
 I know, she’s calling to me. everytime I read what she written, I feel she’s speaking to me directly.
 My teacher has arrived.
 Her name is lal ded.

 I don’t know the link yet but the ideas are forming. the practice is coming to me. and I think back to what caused this chain of magical events.
 One after the other.

-tantra has to be reclaimed. the embodiment of zouk / dance / dance as a connection needs to be reclaimed.
-Chicas need to heal.
-Chicos need to heal. relationships need to heal. it makes sense.